-BONITA SPRINGS, FLA., August 3, 2022 – Musicians formerly of the rock band Chicago and currently of Earth Wind & Fire will headline a music festival in Bonita Springs that organizers plan to take statewide to benefit mental health and suicide prevention.
+Musicians formerly of the rock band Chicago and currently of Earth Wind & Fire will headline the music festival in Bonita Springs along with local bands that organizers are recruiting.
+The organizers, Grounding Wire.org, a Southwest Florida-based 501(c)(3) non-profit, plan to take the festival statewide (and beyond) to benefit mental health and suicide prevention.

 Headlining the music festival will be Bill Champlin, Keith Howland and Jeff Coffey, formerly of the hit band Chicago, and John Paris, current member of Earth, Wind & Fire.
 They will be performing the music that made the groups famous in the 1970s and 1980s with hits such as 25 or 6 to 4, Beginnings, Saturday in the Park, Searchin’, Hard Habit to Break, Boogie Wonderland and Fantasy.

 Music will be continuous throughout the event with other guest performers slated to appear as well.